 White House pushes back after judge orders restoration of Playboy journalist's credentials

-The White House said Tuesday it disagreed with a federal judge in Washington ordered officials to reinstate Playboy journalist Brian Karem's credentials, which had been revoked following Karem's altercation with former Trump aide Sebastian Gorka.
+The White House said Tuesday it disagreed with a federal judge in Washington and ordered officials to reinstate Playboy journalist Brian Karem's credentials, which had been revoked following his altercation with former Trump aide Sebastian Gorka.

-The ruling by U.S. District Judge Rudolph Contreras marked the second time a federal judge ordered the Trump administration to reinstate a reporter's pass.
-The first instance came in November 2018 when a judge ordered CNN reporter Jim Acosta's credentials restored days after they were revoked.
+The ruling by U.S. District Judge Rudolph Contreras, a Barack Obama appointee, marked the second time a federal judge ordered the Trump administration to reinstate a reporter's pass.
+In November, a judge ordered CNN reporter Jim Acosta's credentials restored.
 The so-called hard pass allows reporters to easily obtain access to the White House grounds without having to separately apply for a press credential each time they seek entry.

 "The First Amendment requires 'that individual newsmen not be arbitrarily excluded from sources of information,'" Contreras wrote in his opinion, citing federal case law.
 "His First Amendment interest depends on his ability to freely pursue 'journalistically productive conversations with White House officials.'
 Yet without his hard pass, he lacks access to pursue those conversations -- even as an eavesdropper."

-In issuing a temporary restraining order and injunction against the White House, Judge Contreras said that the White House's guidelines for appropriate behavior were insufficient and vague.
-Contreras' decision, although not yet a final ruling on the merits of the case, strongly signaled that he believed Karem ultimately would prevail.
+In issuing a temporary restraining order and injunction against the White House, Contreras said that the White House's guidelines for appropriate behavior were insufficient and vague.
+Contreras' decision, although not yet a final ruling, signaled that he believed Karem ultimately would prevail.

 CNN'S ACOSTA WINS BACK PRESS CREDENTIALS AFTER LAWSUIT